Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Waterproof chest strap design with best-in-class electrodes, offering supreme accuracy, and a highly adjustable form factor that is available in a variety of sizes, each appropriate for both genders.

 The Polar H10 Heart Rate Monitor features a unisex chest strap design that is available in a variety of size options, suiting many different body types, and boasts highly accurate readings, thanks to a suite of advanced electrodes.
-We loved how adjustable this monitor was, easily staying attached during intense workouts, and the full range of wireless connectivity options on offer, including Bluetooth, ANT+ and 5 kHz.
+We loved how adjustable this monitor was, easily staying attached during intense workouts, and the full range of wireless connectivity options on offer, including Bluetooth, ANT and 5 kHz.
 It also integrates nicely with the Apple Watch, making it the best heart rate monitor for Apple Watch that we tried.
+Learn more about our best fitness tracker with a heart rate monitor.

 Award: HONORABLE MENTION